jordan-public/multiprotocol-lp/README.md

 by protocols that can potentially go bankrupt, for example lending protocols that do not implement timely liquidations.
 If such LP goes bankrupt, the other LPs will not be affected.

+### Network cost savings

+As asset transfers require calls out to token contracts, they are relatively expensive.
+When one LP sends assets to the next LP in the route, the total sum of assets remains unchanged, and only ownership accounting needs to be updated, thus saving on blockchain network (gas) fees.

+### Inexpensive and Safe Multi-leg Operations

+As the accounting is generic, the routes can compose multi-leg positions that are easily and inexpensively managed.

 ## Future work